Spread of the Latin script: Serbia

 Under the Constitution of Serbia of 2006, Cyrillic script is the only one in official use.
 Nonetheless, the Latin script is widely used.
 In May 2017, Minister of Culture and Information Vladan Vukosavljević proposed several measures to better support the Cyrillic script, which was "in danger of falling into disuse".
-He said there wasn't any kind of conspiracy going on against the Cyrillic alphabet, but rather that the spirit of the times, historical circumstances and the decades-long process of globalisation had gradually made Latin the world's dominant script.
+He said there was not any kind of conspiracy going on against the Cyrillic alphabet, but rather that the spirit of the times, historical circumstances and the decades-long process of globalisation had gradually made Latin the world's dominant script.
 "Especially young people in Serbia are now mostly turning to Latin characters because of the media, the Internet and the logos of world brands."
 In August 2018, the Ministry of Culture proposed a law to that effect, obliging government institutions to use Cyrillic under the threat of fines, and setting up a Council for the Serbian Language to implement this suggested language policy.
 The ministry claimed that indifference towards which script to use was not “a culturally responsible position”, and complained that some people had come to “use the Latin script as a symbol of [their] openness and European affiliation”, arguing that Cyrillic was also one of the European Union's official writing systems and that "the EU is a community of peoples with their peculiarities."

 Tatarstan (Russia)

 In 1999, the Russian Republic of Tatarstan proposed to convert the Turkic Tatar language to Latin script in order to bring it into the modern world of the Internet.
 There was opposition from both inside and outside Tatarstan, with Tatars arguing it would threaten their national identity and to sever their ties to the past.
 The Russian State Duma rejected the proposal.
 President Vladimir Putin said that a Tatar move from Cyrillic to Latin would 'threaten the unity of the Russian Federation'.
-In 2002, Putin enacted a law that made Cyrillic the default script for all languages in all autonomous republics of Russia.
+In 2002, State Duma enacted a law that made Cyrillic the default script for all languages in all autonomous republics of Russia.
 Adoption of a different script is possible, but requires a separate law.

+On 24 December 2012, a new Tatarstani law clarified that the new Latin alphabet, as specified in 2000, should be used as the official romanization for the Tatar language.
+It also specified Yaña imlâ as the official system for transliteration into the Arabic script.
+According to this law, requests to Tatarstani authorities may use the Latin and Arabic scripts, but the authorities' answers would be written in Cyrillic, with an optional transliteration into the other alphabets.
+As of 2020, Cyrillic remains the only official script in Tatarstan.